RPI-ITWS/ITWS-2110-F24-martid13/lab6/README.md

     - <b>Postel’s Law: </b>Being flexible in what the system accepts ensures smoother user interactions.

   - ### Implementation(s):
+    - I changed the names of my fetch buttons in hopes of making it more clear to the user what these buttons do.
+I think "Load" is a more standard and understood word, anyways.

 ## Desirable
   - ### My Website: